polla-fattah/polla-fattah.github.io/_jobs/2006-01-01-Software-Engineer.md

 ## Why I Left

-I got a better job as IT manager at [Sefintel Company](/jobs/it-manager).
+I got a better job as IT manager at [SefinTel Company](/jobs/it-manager).